ARTICLE I: GENERAL REGULATIONS

 the motorist's parking permit shall be revoked for one week.
 The motorist may apply

-for restoration of the parking permit at the end of the week.
+for restoration of the parking permit at the end of the revocation period.

 After receiving the sixth parking and/or university traffic citation within one semester,